 It’s far too easy to slip into a state of panic when creating Facebook ads.
-There are so many elements that go into making it before it’s even made -like finding your target audience, figuring out your ad formats, and working in those all-important best practices.
+There are so many elements that go into making it before it’s even made – such as finding your target audience, figuring out your ad formats, and working in those all-important best practices.
 Let’s start our “How To: Facebook Ad Planning”.

 Despite talk that Facebook’s reach is waning slightly, it’s pretty clear that people still love the site more than ever – with 70% of Facebook users in the U.S. alone logging in to the app on a daily basis.
 This is compared to 59% on Instagram, 38% on Twitter, and LinkedIn on a staggeringly low 22% – all according to Pew Research Centre, anyway.